scalapb/ScalaPB/docs/src/main/tut/sbt-settings.md

 updating.
 If you are not using this feature and would like to reduce code size or compilation time, you can set this to `false` and lenses will not be generated.

+**`retainSourceCodeInfo`**: Retain source code information (locations, comments) provided by protoc in the descriptors.
+Use the `location` accessor to get that information from a descriptor.